thorsten/phpMyFAQ/docs/administration.md

 ### 5.6.2 System information

-On this page phpMyFAQ displays some relevant system information like PHP version, database version or session path.
+On this page, phpMyFAQ displays some relevant system information like PHP version, database version or session path.
-Please use this information when report bugs.
+Please use this information when reporting bugs.